-&lt;sup>1While Malmendier & Nagel (2016) use the University of Michigan's Survey of Consumers (MSC), in sections III and IV of this paper, we provide external validity to their result by using a different data source with panel characteristics: the Survey of Consumer Expectations (SCE) from the Federal Reserve Bank of New York.
-In addition, in Appendix G, we show that the finding is consistent at the international level even after controlling for common cohort characteristics.
+1While Malmendier & Nagel (2016) rely on data from the University of Michigan's Survey of Consumers (MSC), Sections III and IV of this paper provide external validity to their results by using a different dataset with panel characteristics: the Survey of Consumer Expectations (SCE) from the Federal Reserve Bank of New York.
+In addition, in Appendix H, we demonstrate that these findings hold at the international level, even after controlling for common cohort characteristics.

-&lt;sup>2This could interpreted as in the availability bias (Tversky & Kahneman, 1973), where consumers would use the information available (their experience) to form expectations, over-weighing their history instead of using more complex models that are necessary to form expectations about future economic variables.
+2This behavior can be interpreted through the lens of the availability bias (Tversky & Kahneman, 1973), where consumers use the available information, in this case, their own experience, to form expectations, potentially overweighing their history instead of using more complex models necessary to form expectations about future economic variables.

-with current shared information between agents and an idiosyncratic referential term that depends on individuals' past experiences.
-We structurally estimate the parameter governing the expectations-formation process, using the history of forecasts consumers would make in the model according to signals associated with their shopping experiences.
-As all respondents share current information, we control for the common forecast using time-fixed effects.
-The resulting estimation for the coefficient is less than zero, implying that consumers positively weigh their inflation history to the detriment of current unexpected news.
+Under the proposed framework, inflation expectations have two components: a common forecast made with current, shared information across agents and an idiosyncratic referential term that depends on individuals' past experiences.
+We structurally estimate the key parameter governing this expectations-formation process, simulating the history of forecasts consumers would make in the model according to signals associated with their shopping experiences.
+As all respondents access the same current information, we control for the common forecast component using time-fixed effects.
+The resulting estimation for the coefficient is negative, implying that consumers positively weigh their inflation history to the detriment of current unexpected news.3

 We model the shared component following a standard signal-extraction procedure.
-Based on works exploring reference prices through consumers' shopping experiences (D'Acunto et al., 2021) and recent evidence showing that consumers use some food prices to form inflation expectations (D'Acunto & Weber, 2022), we use the lagged inflation rate of the food component of the CPI as a signal of the non-observed aggregate inflation variable.
-Then, we construct a cohort-specific inflation expectations measure using (i) the already computed shared component, (ii) an idiosyncratic element related to the inflation history of the cohort, and (iii) the coefficient value estimated in the empirical section of the paper.
+Based on works exploring reference prices through consumers' shopping experiences (D'Acunto et al., 2021) and recent evidence showing that consumers use certain food prices when forming inflation expectations (D'Acunto & Weber, 2022), we use the lagged inflation rate of the food component of the CPI as a signal of the non-observed aggregate inflation variable.4 Then, we construct a cohort-specific inflation expectations measure using i) the already computed shared component, ii) an idiosyncratic element related to the inflation history of the cohort, and iii) the coefficient value estimated in the empirical section of the paper.

 With our cohort-specific inflation expectations measure, we obtain model-based forecasts that closely match the inflation expectations observed in the data across cohorts and time.
-Regressing our model-based cohort-specific expectations on the individual expectations observed in survey data delivers a statistically significant coefficient of 0.888.
+Regressing our model-based cohort-specific expectations on the individual expectations observed in survey data delivers a statistically significant coefficient of 1.069.
 Although the model-based inflation forecasts do not use micro-level information on inflation expectations, they predict consumers' survey data remarkably well.
-By using these two simple consumer references - shopping experience and history of inflation - we can effectively model survey households' expectations.
+By using these two simple consumer references-shopping experience and history of inflation-we can effectively model survey households' expectations.
 This paper shows that consumer expectations surveys contain relevant and meaningful information that can be modeled.